 This measure represents the average number of times that power to a customer was interrupted.
 Grimsby Power's current five year target for the average number of times power was interrupted is 1.07.
-The target is based on the current 5-year rolling average.
+The target is based on an average of scores from 2011 to 2015.

-In 2017 the power was interrupted 0.99 times on average.
+In 2018 the power was interrupted 1.17 times on average.
 This means that on average customers had approximately one power interruption during the year.
-This is below the 5-year rolling average of 1.07.
-The increase in the frequency of power interruptions in 2017 of 0.30, from 0.69 to 0.99, was mainly due to one incident with an unknown cause and an increase in outages due to defective equipment.
+This is above the 5-year rolling average of 1.07.
+The increase in the frequency of power interruptions in 2018 of 0.18, from 0.99 to 1.17, was mainly due to adverse weather.